ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

    2. Respond with YES (all uppercase letters.)

-   3. The device will now appear as an encrypted volume:
+   3. The device now appears as an encrypted volume:

       ```
       # blkid | grep LUKS
       /dev/mapper/3600a0980383034685624466470446564: UUID="46301dd4-035a-4649-9d56-ec970ceebe01" TYPE="crypto_LUKS"
       ```

-5. Open the volume and create a mapping:   <br/>
+5. Open the volume, and create a mapping.   <br/>
    ```
    # cryptsetup luksOpen /dev/mapper/3600a0980383034685624466470446564 cryptData
    ```
    {: pre}
-6. Enter the password previously provided.
+6. Enter the passphrase.
-7. Verify the mapping and view status of the encrypted volume:   <br/>
+7. Verify the mapping, and view status of the encrypted volume.   <br/>
    ```
    # cryptsetup -v status cryptData
    /dev/mapper/cryptData is active.